catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 ## Questions and To-do:
 * Why sometimes the exposure has more than one attempt?
 Can you describe more about this?
-* Inside the behavior tracking in the raw data for offline data there is a pose.csv, what is it?
-I see a lot of references to deep lab cut, was that attempted?
-(Yes, v4 of miniscope has that possibility but they are not using it.
-Ignore it)
-* What are the pickle files in the EDF folder? (they can be ignored)

 * How comes that pyedflib is not able to read the EDF files? (this is probably the proprietary format that they used)
 * What is `headOrientation.csv` inside a miniscope folder? (this is another feature of miniscope that they are not using in Zaki conversion.
 Maybe it would be good to get data with this features for future conversions)
 * Where is the information of the context? that is, they say that they distinguish them by oddor and other features of the context, where is this.